| Jim Roberts, our November

 and offer full service fishing/lodging/meals packages for fly fishers in

 search of redfish, speckled trout, and tarpon.
+A practicing psychotherapist and

 writer, Scott grew up fishing the lower Laguna Madre, and in his adult